XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 > Stand on a node.
 Lay it down on an adjacent empty node.
 It activates the moment an enemy steps on it.
 Don't retreat the mine layer or you'll lose the mine.

-### Where can I see rankings?

-> Tap the bottom-right arrow at the main screen.

 ### Can I get limited event dolls during rescue events using autobattles?

 > "These T-Dolls are obtainable through Auto-Battles as well."
 Hmm...
 I wonder.
 Note however that 1 auto-battle is equivalent to 1 roll for the doll.